Sesamoiditis: Causes and Treatments

 If you still suffer inflammation and pain after trying these remedies, we can arrange for surgical treatment.
 This usually means simply removing the bones through the side of the foot.
 The procedure lasts about a half hour, but full recovery will usually take about 4 to 6 weeks.

-If you are suffering from pain in the ball of the foot, come in to Ottawa Foot Practice and let our team evaluate what is causing it.
+If you are suffering from pain in the ball of the foot, come in to Ottawa Foot Clinic and let our team evaluate what is causing it.
 A simple call to (613) 595-9700 will put you in touch with our office in Canadas Capital district, so you can schedule your appointment, or you can do so using our online contact form.
 Dont let the problem get worse: act today to find relief from your foot pain.